theoretical-ecology/theoretical-ecology.github.io/content/policies.md

 + March 2: second homework due
 + March 30: third homework due
 + April 20: second paper summary due
-+ April 27: fourth homework due
++ April 20: fourth homework due
-+ May 2: final project turned in and presented
++ April 25: final project turned in and presented
-+ May 2: final exam (4pm)
++ May 2: final exam (take-home to be distributed May 1.
+Due at 4pm May 2.)